lequyanh/NA2Dexperiments/README.md

-# Data, NA2DSearch projects, pre-processing and post-processing scripts used for demonstrating NA2DSearch capabilities.
+#  NA2DSearch accompanying repository with data and instructions on how to replicate the published experiments

 ## Data
 Data used in the published experiments are stored in the `benchmark` folder (see structure below).